 Notes

-Traditionally these beans are served as a side dish with fried pork and boiled potatoes but one of our family's favorite ways to eat these delicious pinto beans is with a simple fried egg and mashed potatoes.
+Traditionally these beans are served as a side dish with fried pork and boiled potatoes.
+Theyre also delicious with a simple fried egg and mashed potatoes.

 Store any leftovers refrigerated in an airtight container for up to 5 days or in the freezer for several months.